 Would I do it again in Oslob in the Philippines?
 Am I happy I did it?

 No. And yes – they’re truly huge and majestic creatures but I would love to find them completely in the wild.
-Oh, and with no-one else around!
-I’ll wait for that lucky experience!
+Oh, and with no-one else around.

-So is swimming with the whale sharks in Oslob ethical?
+So is swimming with the whale sharks in Oslob unethical?

 The purpose of me addressing this issue is more for each to make their own informed decision before choosing to swim with them.